 Nobody likes new fees, but the cost of ignoring our wet weather issues will be much higher and far less equitable or predictable.
 Here’s some good news: If you take action to manage runoff on your property, you can apply for credits or incentives that may help reduce your stormwater utility bill.

 View the 2020 Stormwater Utility Credit and Grant Manual

-Please note that City Council will ultimately determine available credits and grants.
+Note that the Peoria City Council will ultimately determine available credits and grants.

 What's the Difference Between a Grant and a Credit?